Riga, Tallinn and Helsinki FOW Tour

-Our tour will include two nights in each of the three capital cities of Latvia (Riga), Estonia (Tallinn) and Finland (Helsinki).
-We will gain an insight into the rich cultural identities of these three countries and, in particular, the role of art in shaping and reflecting those identities.
+Our tour would include two nights in each of the three capital cities of Latvia (Riga), Estonia (Tallinn) and Finland (Helsinki).
+We would gain an insight into the rich cultural identities of these three countries and, in particular, the role of art in shaping and reflecting those identities.

-We will be flying to Riga from Manchester and returning from Helsinki.
-The journey from Riga to Tallinn will be by coach and from Tallinn to Helsinki by ferry.
+We would be flying to Riga from Manchester and returning from Helsinki.
+The journey from Riga to Tallinn would be by coach and from Tallinn to Helsinki by ferry.

 RIGA